-This article delves into the differences between a Level I Dental Assistant and Level II Dental Assistant.
-We’ll talk about the scope of training, differences in job roles, and so on.
-By the time you’re done reading this, you’ll be one step closer to making an informed decision about which level you would like to pursue.
-So let’s get started!
+This article delves into the differences between a Level I and Level II Dental Assistant.
+We’ll talk about the scope of training through a dental assisting program, differences in job roles, and so on.
+By the time you’re done reading this, you’ll be one step closer to making an informed decision about which level of dental assistant you would like to pursue.

 What is a Level I Dental Assistant and Level II Dental Assistant?

 Dental assistants, no matter what level, work closely and under the supervision of a dentist.
 They are assigned tasks related to before and after the dentist meets with the patients.
-The Canadian Dental Assistants Association subdivides this profession into two categories: Level I and Level II.
+The Canadian Dental Assistants Association subdivides this profession into two categories: Dental Assistant Level 1 and Dental Assistant Level 2.

 Level I dental assistants are classified as “chair side” assistants which means their tasks revolve around preparing and seating patients.
-However, they may also perform other duties like charting patient information, sterilizing instruments, pouring and trimming cast models, and so on.
+However, level I dental assistants may also perform other duties like charting patient information, sterilizing instruments, pouring and trimming cast models, and so on.

-Meanwhile, level II dental assistants, also known as intra-oral dental assistants, are required to complete the additional intra-oral training that’s required for them to be able to handle additional responsibilities on top of the responsibilities associated with level I. Level II dental assistants are also required to complete certification requirements in most areas of Canada.
+Meanwhile, level II dental assistants, also known as intra-oral dental assistants, are required to complete the additional intra-oral training that’s required for them to be able to handle additional responsibilities on top of the responsibilities associated with level I dental assistants.
+Level II dental assistants are also required to complete certification requirements in most areas of Canada.

-Now that we’ve talked briefly about what level I and level II means for this profession, we can have a closer look at their differences, starting with what we’ve already mentioned: training.
+Now that we’ve talked briefly about what level I and level II mean for the dental assisting profession, we can have a closer look at their differences, starting with what we’ve already mentioned: training.

 As of now, there is no formal training that only encompasses level I dental assisting skills in Canada.
 All programs of today combine chairside dental assisting skills and intra-oral dental assisting skills – level I and II together.
-So even for individuals who would like to pursue a career as a dental assistant level I, going through the Dental Assistant Program (Intra-Oral Level I & II) is still a way to get a competitive advantage.
+So, even for everyone who would like to pursue a career as level I dental assistants, going through a Dental Assistant Program (Intra-Oral Level I & II) is still a way to get a competitive advantage.

 As for aspiring level II dental assistants, they are required to have the needed intra-oral training.
-This means that they really need to undergo formal education through a Dental Assistant Program (Intra-Oral Level I & II).
+This means that they have to undergo formal education through a Dental Assistant Program (Intra-Oral Level I & II).

-To get into this program, completion of high school with an emphasis on sciences is required.
-Additionally, some programs may require their students to maintain a valid CPR Level C Certificate.
+To get into this dental assistants program, completion of high school with an emphasis on sciences is required.
+Additionally, some dental assisting programs may require their students to maintain a valid CPR Level C Certificate.

-The Dental Assistant Program would typically take a year to complete.
+A Dental Assistant Program would typically take a year to complete.
 It equips the learner with skills for chairside dental assisting (level I) as well as intra-oral dental assisting (level II).
-The program would cover mandatory skills such as the following:
+The program would cover mandatory skills such as: